cerb/cerb.github.io/_guides/installation/install-ubuntu-20.04.md

     url: /resources/guides/#installation
 ---

+{% comment %}
+* Include permissions instructions from mail install guide
+{% endcomment %}

 # Introduction
 {:.no_toc}

-This guide will walk you through preparing an Ubuntu 22.04 server for installing Cerb, including Nginx, PHP-FPM, and MySQL.
+This guide will walk you through preparing an Ubuntu 20.04 server for installing Cerb, including Nginx, PHP-FPM, and MySQL.

 * TOC
 {:toc}